CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 {{</singlep>}}

 There are two different models of 2080 Dual, which are the Advanced model and OC model.
 The only difference is OC addition comes with higher clock speed out of the box.
-In the box, you get GPU with driver DVD and instruction book.
+In the box, you get best raw performance GPU with driver DVD and instruction book.

 It comes with 4352 cores.
-This model comes with a boost speed of 1665 MHz.
+This graphics card model comes with a boost speed of 1665-MHz.
 As far as memory goes, it comes with 11 GB of GDDR 6 at 14000 Mhz on a 352-bit bus, which should be plenty for most games, and it is coming with the 215 TDP, which is decently low with than the 250 TDP of the GTX 1080 Ti performance.

-The heat sink is much bigger then the previous generation, and it is just huge by comparison.
+The heat sink of this best GPU is much bigger then the previous generation, and it is just huge by comparison.
 It has a painted wing plate fan design.
-It comes with air dispel technology.
+This high-end graphics card comes with Air Dispel Technology.
 This means the fans will be turned off when you are doing casual things.
 It has an aluminum backplate, which looks good.
 So, this is Best Video Card For i9 9900k & i9 10980HK & i9 10900k

 #### Specifications